-Mike Hartman, former professional athlete, is the Founder of Better Life Training, a Certified High Performance Strategy Coach, a member of the National Academy of Sports Medicine, and author of 100 Ways to Become Your Personal Best.
+Mike Hartman, former professional athlete, is the Founder of Better Life Training, a Certified High Performance Virtual Coach, was member of the National Academy of Sports Medicine and author of 100 Ways to Become Your Personal Best.

 Mike is also a former professional hockey player who played with the Buffalo Sabres, Winnipeg Jets, Tampa Bay Lightning, Stanley Cup Champions New York Rangers, Team USA, European Leagues and the Minors.
 He also played on two World teams 1986 and 1997, and worked with the Women's Olympic Hockey Team.